top of page

 I'm a writer who focuses on fantasy, horror and science fiction stories for YA and Adult audiences.

-I grew up in Texas and am now living in the NYC metro area with my husband and dog.
+I grew up in Texas and am now living in the NYC metro area with my husband and two children.
+I am currently pursuing a MFA in Creative Writing with a concentration in Writing for Children and Young Adults at The New School.

-When I'm not writing I enjoy exploring new places near and far, yoga, and ghost hunting.
+When I'm not writing I enjoy exploring new places near and far, reading, going to the theatre, and ghost hunting.

 Works